-Indicator (c) Investigative staff interviewed, residents who were part of an investigation confirmed and investigative files reviewed supported the requirements of this indicator.
+Indicator (c) Investigative staff were interviewed, and investigative files were reviewed to support the requirements of this indicator.
+There were two allegations received in the past year; one incident allegedly occurred four years prior, and in the second allegation, the resident refused to discuss a past abuse, including when or where it may have occurred.
 The Agency policy covers the indicator when it says, "The investigating officer shall secure the place where the incident occurred (if not already secured), and secure any evidence, both direct and circumstantial, including any available physical and DNA evidence; shall interview the alleged victim, suspected perpetrator, and witnesses; and shall review prior complaints and reports of sexual misconduct involving the alleged victim and suspected perpetrator.
-The investigating officer shall assess credibility on an individual basis without regard to the person's status as a prisoner or resident, staff, volunteer, student intern, or otherwise.'
+The investigating officer shall assess credibility on an individual basis without regard to the person's status as a prisoner or resident, staff, volunteer, student intern, or otherwise."
+Investigative files and interviews with the trained Investigator further support this indicator.

 Indicator (d) The investigator supports that individuals can complete compelled interviews and that they would work closely with the local prosecutor on the case.
-Policy 6.11.3 describes the expected interactions with the prosecutorial authorities " If the investigator determines that there has been sexual misconduct rising to the level of a criminal offense or juvenile criminal offense, the investigator shall refer the matter to the appropriate criminal or juvenile criminal prosecuting authority, i.e., the Attorney General's office or a District Attorney's office and shall notify the Commissioner, or designee, the Chief Administrative Officer, or designee, and the Department's PREA Coordinator of the referral."
+Policy 6.11.3 describes the expected interactions with the prosecutorial authorities, "If the investigator determines that there has been sexual misconduct rising to the level of a criminal offense or juvenile criminal offense, the investigator shall refer the matter to the appropriate criminal or juvenile criminal prosecuting authority, i.e., the Attorney General's office or a District Attorney's office and shall notify the Commissioner, or designee, the Chief Administrative Officer, or designee, and the Department's PREA Coordinator of the referral."
 The detective does not report having to complete compelled interviews in the past year

-Indicator (e) The investigator interviewed confirmed that there is no requirement of a victim to undergo any polygraph or other truth-telling process to proceed with an investigation.
+Indicator (e) The investigator interviewed confirmed that a victim is not required to undergo any polygraph or other truth-telling process to proceed with an investigation.
 The Investigator confirmed in the discussions with the Auditor what the policy requires (6.11.3 -page 4).
 The Investigating Officer will assess the credibility of each individual involved in the case without biases toward their position as a staff or resident.
-In interviews with the Detective, he was able to discuss the steps he takes in determining the credibility of the individuals involved in the case.
+In interviews with the Detective, he was able to discuss the steps he takes to determine the credibility of the individuals involved in the case.

 Indicator (f) All criminal investigations potentially can include a referral to the Office of Professional Review if the evidence supports that a staff person's actions or inactions led to a resident-on-resident sexual assault.
 Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in discipline outside of termination.
-The Maine Correctional Center did discipline an employee in the past year reportedly for failing to report information.
 All administrative investigations that are completed are required to have a related investigation file which includes written or oral statements, video or other physical evidence, and the reasoning behind the conclusions reached

 Indicator (g).
-All criminal investigations completed by the MCC investigative teams will result in a written report as required in the agency's related policies.
+All criminal investigations completed by the MVCF investigation teams will result in a written report as required in the agency's related policies.
 The investigative files reviewed by the Auditor included documentation of interviews, physical evidence, and videos or other documents reviewed as part of the investigatory process.
-All files also have an investigation checklist to allow tracking of information obtained.
+All files also have an investigation checklist to allow for the tracking of information obtained.